 The unit will be designed for students in grades five to eight.
 It will include content, lesson plans, reading list, teacher resources and a bibliography.
 It is hoped that teachers will use this unit to make students aware: 1) Diabetes is a serious disease; 2) How to prevent it or make themselves less vulnerable to the disease; 3) How to control diabetes; and 4) What new innovative technologies are available for now and the future.
 This section of the unit will address what is diabetes, the types of diabetes, symptoms, how diabetes affects you, race factors and health factors.

-(Recommended for Science and Social Studies, grades 5-8.)
+(Developed for Science, grade 8; recommended for Science and Social Studies, grades 5-8)